subquery/documentation/docs/run_publish/references.md

 2021-08-09T23:24:49.235Z <fetch> INFO fetch block [6661,6680], total 20 blocks
 ```

-### --block-confirmations (Ethereum only)
+### --block-confirmations (EVM only)

-The number of blocks behind the head to be considered finalized, this has no effect with Proof-of-Stake networks.
+The number of blocks behind the head to be considered finalized, this has no effect with non-EVM networks.
+This is by default 20.

 ### -c, --config